"*Know* that flesh cannot mark steel. *Know* that steel may mark flesh. In *knowing* this, Zerthimon became free."

 .
 If there is a third faction, expect lots of Pure Energy Technology

-as in most cases *both* are highly technologically advanced: Rather it is about biotech (or biomagic) versus inorganic tech.
+It is not nature versus science as in most cases *both* are highly technologically advanced: Rather it is about biotech (or biomagic) versus inorganic tech.

 Tends to be a big component of either a Bug War

 , depending on which side humans count as.

 and most of the other similar tropes.
 Strong Flesh, Weak Steel

 is the literal version of this.

 - Suisei no Gargantia: The gist of Human vs. Hideauze conflict.
 According to Chamber, the two forces represent fundamentally different survival strategies: the humans of the Galactic Alliance have formed a civilization capable of building advanced mechs to augment their weak bodies, while the formerly human Hideauze survive through the sheer toughness of their bodies and have no need for civilization.